Hither1/Time-Inconsistency-RL/Time_inconsistency/Experiment.md

 The `Q` is.
 We initialize `f` as a dictionary with 3-layer key.
 The 3 layers of keys are current time `t`, state `s` and action `a` respectively.

 #### 1.3.1 Adding Penalty
 In order to implement the penalty, we need another adjustment function, which is implemented as a 4-layer key.
-Now, the 4 layers of keys are `m`: the time `n`: current time, state `s` and action `a`
+Now, the 4 layers of keys are `m`: the time at which the reward is received, `n`: the current time, state `s` and action `a`.